 Click on the image to print this list in check-off format.

-Cleaning Task List for Bathrooms
+Spring Cleaning Task List for Bathrooms

 Stick the shower curtain and the bath mats into the washer for a good cleaning.
 Let them air dry in the sun if possible afterward for UV sanitization.
 If they are especially gunky, replace!